Optimal quantum control via genetic algorithms for quantum state engineering in driven-resonator mediated networks: Conclusions

 \section{Conclusions}

-We have investigated the use of evolutionary algorithms, which are well-established classical machine learning strategies, for quantum state engineering and multipartite entanglement generation within the framework of quantum control.
-Specifically, we considered the effective Hamiltonian of a network of non-interacting qubits jointly addressed by a common driving bus and applied a genetic algorithm to identify the set of optimal pulses to drive the evolution of the qubit register.
+We have investigated the use of evolutionary algorithms, which are well-established strategies for both classical and quantum control, for direct quantum state engineering and multipartite entanglement generation.
+Specifically, we considered the effective Hamiltonian of a network of non-interacting qubits jointly addressed by a common driven bus and applied a genetic algorithm to identify the set of optimal pulses to drive the evolution of the qubit register.
 This has allowed us to successfully put forward robust protocols for the engineering of three- and four-qubit states that play a crucial role in quantum metrology and computing, including Dicke and cluster states.
-The protocols, which offer significant robustness to the most common and crucial sources of imperfection, provide evidence of the benefit of a hybrid approach to quantum control that puts together the insight provided by machine learning strategies to well-established schemes for optimal control.
-The extension of our approach to larger registers and non-unitary dynamics will pave the way to quantum process engineering enhanced by machine learning and optimised by quantum control methods. \FloatBarrier \acknowledgements
+The protocols, which offer significant robustness to the most common and crucial sources of imperfection, provide further evidence of the benefit of a hybrid approach to quantum control that puts together the insight provided by machine learning strategies to well-established schemes for optimal control.
+The extension of these approaches to larger registers and non-unitary dynamics will pave the way to quantum process engineering enhanced by machine learning and optimised by quantum control methods. \FloatBarrier \acknowledgements

-We acknowledge support from the European Union's Horizon 2020 FET-Open project TEQ (766900), the Leverhulme Trust Research Project Grant UltraQuTe (grant RGP-2018-266), the Royal Society Wolfson Fellowship (RSWF/R3/183013), the UK EPSRC (grant EP/T028424/1) and the Department for the Economy Northern Ireland under the US-Ireland R\&D Partnership Programme.
+We acknowledge support from the European Union's Horizon 2020 FET-Open project TEQ (766900), the Horizon Europe EIC Pathfinder project QuCoM (Grant Agreement No. 101046973), the Leverhulme Trust Research Project Grant UltraQuTe (grant RGP-2018-266), the Royal Society Wolfson Fellowship (RSWF/R3/183013), the UK EPSRC (grant EP/T028424/1) and the Department for the Economy Northern Ireland under the US-Ireland R\&D Partnership Programme.

 \FloatBarrier